claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 	- Then I got the following error in Travis: "`bundle exec rake` - rake aborted!
 Don't know how to build task 'default'", so I added lines to my `Rakefile` as recommended by [this article](https://coderwall.com/p/sdxxaa/travis-ci-don-t-know-how-to-build-task-default).
 		- This was the final action that fixed everything!
 		- ...well, sort of.
 Sadly it meant that [this formatting problem](#issue-with-site-layout-caused-when-you-push-gemfile-lock-changes) returned.

-- These are the things I tried before I realised the problem was likely the `rvm` section of `.travis.yml`:
+- These are the things I tried before I realised the problem was likely the `rvm` section of `.travis.yml` (see explanation above):
 	- Found [this issue](https://github.com/rbenv/rbenv/issues/1138) and [this article](https://bundler.io/blog/2019/01/04/an-update-on-the-bundler-2-release.html) and [this article](https://bundler.io/blog/2019/05/14/solutions-for-cant-find-gem-bundler-with-executable-bundle.html.)
 	- Tried the below steps (not sure they were in that order though).
-Note that I went beyond just looking at bundler versions because I thought everything might have got out of sync because I kept overwriting `Gemfile.lock` because the mingw thing kept messing with the formatting of the site.
+Note that I went beyond just looking at bundler versions because I thought everything might have got out of sync because I kept overwriting `Gemfile.lock` because the `mingw` thing kept messing with the formatting of the site.

 ```bash
 gem install bundler